 \section{Introduction}

-Giant molecular clouds (GMCs) are the main site of star formation in galaxies, and the formation and evolution of GMCs are the fundamental processes that drive the galaxy evolution.
-In the early days of the CO study of galaxies, the low spatial resolution of the mm telescopes hampered to resolve of the individual GMCs in galaxies, and GMCs were observed as an unresolved complex of CO emission at a $>$ kpc scale, which is likely an ensemble of GMCs.
-These early CO images did not allow to resolve the star formation process in GMCs, and only unresolved kpc CO distributions were employed for comparison with star formation.
-The Schmidt law was proposed to describe the large kpc scale relation of star formation and \hone~gas \citep{Schmidt1959} and was later extended to the CO gas by \citet{Kennicutt1998} which is known as the Kennicutt--Schmidt law (K--S law).
-The K--S law states that star formation rate (SFR) is proportional to the 1.4th power of the gas column density in galaxies, and was found to be universal in galaxies including high redshifts.
-In spite of its success as an empirical law, the physical mechanisms which govern star formation were not known.
+The formation and evolution of giant molecular clouds (GMCs), the main sites of star formation, are the fundamental processes that drive galaxy evolution.
+In early CO studies on galaxies, the low spatial resolutions of the millimeter telescopes hampered the resolution of the individual GMCs in galaxies, and GMCs were observed as an unresolved complex of CO emission above kiloparsec scales.
+These early CO images did not resolve the star formation process in GMCs.
+Schmidt's law was proposed to describe the large--kpc scale relationship between star formation and \hone~gas \citep{Schmidt1959} and was later extended to CO gas by \citet{Kennicutt1998}, which is known as the Kennicutt--Schmidt law (K--S law).
+The K--S law states that the star formation rate (SFR) is proportional to the 1.4th power of the gas column density in galaxies and applies to all galaxies in the universe, including high redshifts.
+Despite the success of the K--S law as an empirical law, the physical mechanisms that govern star formation remain unknown.